Myofascial Trigger Point Needling

 What is myofascial pain?

-Myofascial pain literally means pain coming from the muscles (myo is the Latin term for muscle) and the fascia (the thin tissue that covers muscles).
+Myofascial or myogenic pain means pain coming from the muscles (Myo- comes from the Greek mўs, meaning “muscle”) and the fascia (the thin tissue that is covering the muscles).
 Myofascial pain is probably one of the least understood and most frequently misdiagnosed types of pain.
 It is also one of the most common sources of pain and results in a huge number of GP consultations, days lost from work, and missed sports activities.

 About Trigger points

-There are over 600 skeletal muscles in the human body, and any one of these can develop to what is called a myofascial trigger point (TrP).
-Trigger points are “nervous hot spots” which cause muscles to become abnormally sensitive.
-This nervous excitability results in the development of tight bands of muscle or fascia that, when pressed, cause local pain, as well as referred pain to somewhere else in the body.
+There are over 600 skeletal muscles in the human body, and any one of these can develop, what is called according to the corresponding theory, a myofascial trigger point (TrP).
+Trigger points are “nervous hot spots” that cause muscles to become abnormally sensitive.
+This nervous excitability results in the development of tight bands of muscle or fascia that, when pressed, cause local pain, as well as referral pain to somewhere else in the body.

 Trigger points are essentially areas of nervous excitability within the muscle and they may exist in two different states: